SamGree/East_Flavors/README.md

            2. Add environment variables.
         6. Go to the deploy tab, and Select github.
         7. Confirm what I want to connect to github.
-        8. Now we can search for github repository name. and Scroll down to Manual Deploy and select deploy branch finally click connect.
+        8. Now we can search for github repository name. and Scroll down to Manual Deploy and select deploy branch.
   - Packages Used:
       - Development Tools:
         - Gitpod: IDE used for coding and file transfer between editor and repository.
         - GitHub: Version control and repository hosting.
-        - Wireframe models for site design.
         - Balsamiq: Wireframe models for site design.
         - Global css: Styling the text throughout the site.
   - Django Documentation: